OfficeDev/generator-office/src/docs/ssl.md

 This article describes two methods for installing (trusting) the certificate on your machine.
 Which method you use will depend upon how recent a version of the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) you used to create your add-in project.

-## Automatically install the certificate when prompted
+## Method #1: automatically install the certificate when prompted

 If you used a sufficiently recent version of the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) to create your add-in project, you'll be prompted to install a certificate when you start the local web server, if a valid certificate doesn't already exist on your machine.

 ![Screenshot of dialog box prompting to install the certificate](assets/yo-office-install-cert-dialog.png)

 Accept this prompt to install the certificate that the Yeoman generator provides, and the certificate will be added to the current user's **Trusted Root Certification Authorities** certificate store.
+You now have a valid self-signed certificate installed on your machine.

-## Manually install the certificate
+## Method #2: manually install the certificate

 If you used an older version of the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) to create your add-in project, you'll need to manually configure your machine to trust the self-signed certificate.
 The steps for this differ depending on your developer environment (macOS / Windows):